we-make-software/tech/README.md

 So now we have a **struct ready to use** in our DSL.
 You can define the fields with semicolons, and the macro handles the rest automatically.
 This is the first step before using `WMSR` to assign the functions with `WMSNAF` or `WMSF`.

-This way, your explanation matches your style, shows what the macro does, and keeps the semicolon note clear.

-If you want, I can **write the next part showing how this links with `WMSR` and the start function** exactly in your style.
-Do you want me to do that?

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.